What Is Basal Cell Carcinoma?

 The goal is to get rid of the cancer while leaving as small a scar as possible.
 To choose the best treatment, your doctor will consider the size and place of the cancer, and how long you've had it.
 They'll also take into account the chance of scarring, as well as your overall health.

 These are some of the treatment options your doctor may suggest:

 Cutting out the tumor.
 Your doctor may call this an "excision."
-First he'll numb the tumor and the skin around it.
-Then he'll scrape the tumor with a spoon-shaped device.
-Next he'll cut out the tumor and a small surrounding area of normal-appearing skin and send it to a lab.
+First they'll numb the tumor and the skin around it.
+Then they'll scrape the tumor with a spoon-shaped device.
+Next they'll cut out the tumor and a small surrounding area of normal-appearing skin and send it to a lab.

 If the lab results show there are cancer cells in the area around your tumor, your doctor may need to remove more of your skin.

 Scraping the tumor away and using electricity to kill cancer cells.
 You may hear your doctor call this "curettage and desiccation."First your doctor numbs your skin.
-Then he uses a curette, a tool that has spoon-like shape to scrape off the tumor.
+Then they use a curette, a tool that has a spoon-like shape to scrape off the tumor.
 Your doctor controls your bleeding and kills any other cancer cells with an electric needle.